stride3d/stride-docs/en/manual/scenes/entities/components.md

 ## Create a new component

-Stride allows you to create your own components by making your own scripts.
+Stride allows you to create your own components with scripts.
 For more information, visit [Scripts](../../scripts/index.md).

 ## Add a component in Game Studio